improvised-explosive-device/animwall/README.md

 This fork adds support for simultanously generating and applying wpgtk themes, some arguments, and allows automatically pausing the video when the desktop is inactive.
-(The latter is hacky for the time being, and will be revised.)

 ## Dependencies